MicrosoftDocs/azure-devops-docs/docs/reference/witadmin/witadmin-customize-and-manage-objects-for-tracking-work.md

 [!INCLUDE [temp](../../includes/customization-witadmin-plus-version-header.md)]

 You can change how you track your team's progress by creating and customizing objects that track work items.
 By using the **witadmin** command-line tool, you can create, delete, import, and export objects such as categories, global lists, global workflow, types of links, and types of work items.
-You can also permanently delete types of work item types, and you can delete, list, or change the attributes of fields in work item.
+You can also delete, list, or change the attributes of work item fields.

 > [!NOTE]
 > The **witadmin** command-line tool is not supported on Azure DevOps Services.
 Instead, you use [inherited processes](../../organizations/settings/work/manage-process.md).